 iperf3 sensor integration allows you to measure network bandwidth performance against a private or public Iperf3 server.

 Enabling this integration will automatically create the Iperf3 sensors for the monitored conditions (below).
 By default, it will run every hour.
-The user can change the update frequency in the config by defining the
+The user can change the update frequency in the configuration by defining the

 scan_interval for a Iperf3 test to run.